microsoft/TypeScript-Handbook/pages/declaration files/Introduction.md

 ## Publish to npm

 The [Publishing](./Publishing.md) section explains how to publish your declaration files to an npm package, and shows how to manage your dependent packages.

+## Finding and Installing Declaration Files

+For JavaScrit library users, the [Finding and Installing Declaration Files](./Consumption.md) section offers two simple steps to locate and install corresponding declaration files.